 Applying for a loan or line of credit with a bank requires a vast amount of financial verification.

-Most small businesses these days are applying for non-traditional and alternative lines of credit.
+Some small businesses these days are applying for non-traditional and alternative lines of credit.

 There are even more options for business loans, but here are seven good reasons to build business credit in 2016.

 Keep Your Personal and Business Finances Distinctly Separate

 This is one of the most important steps you can take to protect your business and save time with bookkeeping.

 Provided that you establish credit in the name of your business, there will be a clear difference between your personal and business finances in the eyes of the law.

 You can be held responsible for company debts if the distinction between your business and personal expenses is unclear.

 As you build business credit, keep in mind that there are many credit sources only reporting to your business credit report.